-migrants (ILO 2018a, 20; UNDESA, ILO2021a).
-Moreover, the COVID 19 pandemic has impacted data collection globally, likely increasing the challenges for including migrant workers an irregular situation in direct data gathering from household surveys and population censuses.
+2021a).
+Moreover, the COVID 19 pandemic has impacted data collection globally, likely increasing the challenges for including migrant workers in an irregular situation in direct data gathering from household surveys and population censuses.
 Estimates of stocks and flows of irregular labour migration and employment tend to rely on indirect methods and proxies (Fargues and Shah 2017, 35-36 (stocks), 43-44 (flows)).
-Indirect estimates may be inferred from restrictive visa regimes, reports of numbers from amnesty and regularization programmes, deportations, administrative and judicial cases of disputes and claims for wages and other rights related to employment, sanctions on employers for illegal employment, and programmes to counter trafficking and forced labour, exploitation, debt bondage and contract substitution and smuggling.
-This includes administrative data collected through labour inspections or public security investigations (IOM 2018a, 13).
+Countries may infer indirect estimates on irregular migration from a variety of sources including restrictive visa regimes, reports of numbers from amnesty and regularization programmes, deportations, administrative and judicial cases of disputes and claims for wages and other rights related to employment, sanctions on employers for illegal employment, and programmes to counter trafficking and forced labour, exploitation, debt bondage and contract substitution and smuggling.
+This includes administrative data collected through labour inspections or public security investigations (IOM 2018, 13).
 See also part 4 of this report, section 1.

 According to the United Nations Development Programme (UNDP) irregular migration is more prevalent across developing countries.
 It is estimated to be about one-third of all migration to developing countries, on average (UNDP 2009 and 2019).
 In Africa, for example, significant intra-continental irregular migration is reported within West Africa, to Northern Africa (mainly in Libya) in the Horn of Africa and, in a flow including migrants who have been smuggled from Ethiopia and Somalia, toward South Africa (ICMPD and IOM 2015; IOM 2019b, ILO 2019b).
 Sub-Saharan Africans in mixed migration flows, with migrants seeking work and others fleeing persecution, have attempted irregular migration through North Africa and across the Mediterranean Sea.
-Their reliance on informal recruitment and smuggling has resulted in death or forced and slave labour, either in North Africa or in transit to Europe.
+Their reliance on informal recruitment and smuggling has resulted in death or forced and slave labour, either in North Africa or in transit to Europe IOM 2017a.

-The IOM Flow Monitoring Survey found that about 75 per cent of respondents on the Central Mediterranean route to Europe from North Africa reported direct experiences of abuse, exploitation, coercion and practices that may amount to human trafficking (IOM 2018, 3).
-The European Union reported an estimated 600,000 migrants in an irregular situation in 2018 flows from Africa to Europe diminished from more than one million in 2015 to less than 150,000 in 2018 (see box 1).
-In 2015, most travelled from Turkey to Greece; almost all of those in the 2018 figures travelled from North Africa to Italy (IOM 2015a, 2017b and 2019).
+The IOM Flow Monitoring Survey found that about 75 per cent of respondents on the Central Mediterranean route to Europe from North Africa reported direct experiences of abuse, exploitation, coercion and practices that may amount to human trafficking (IOM 2017a, pp-3-4).
+The European Union reported an estimated 600,000 migrants in an irregular situation in 2018.
+Flows from Africa to Europe diminished from more than one million in 2015 to less than 150,000 in 2018 (EP 2019, see also Box 1).
+In 2015, most travelled from Turkey to Greece; almost all of those in the 2018 figures travelled from North Africa to Italy (IOM 2015a, 2020a).
 In the Russian Federation, approximately 60 percent of migrant workers, primarily from Central Asia, are reported to be in irregular situations (UN-ESCAP, 2015, 24).
-In the United States, two-thirds of the 11.2 million migrants in an irregular situation are estimated to be employed, amounting to some eight million workers, about five percent of the US labour force (IOM 2017a).
+In the United States, two-thirds of the 10.5 million migrants who were in an irregular situation in 2017 were are estimated to be employed, amounting to some 7.6 million workers, about 4.6 percent of the US labour force (Passel et. al, 2019 and Lopez et. al, 20).

 A number of East Asian countries have significant populations of migrant workers in an irregular status; among them, marked irregular migration flows are reported within South-East Asia where Malaysia and Thailand serve as major destination countries.
-Thailand receives annually more than 660,000 migrants from Cambodia, Myanmar and Lao PDR (IOM 2015a).
-An estimated one-third of
+For example, Thailand receives annually more than 660,000 migrants from Cambodia, Myanmar and Lao PDR (IOM 2015a).
+An estimated